 By taking precautions online, you can limit your exposure to most types of fraudulent activity.
 Being aware of what kind of bot is out there and how botnets work and develop is another way to keep up with the developments.

-If you’re running a PPC ad campaign online, bear in mind that up to 25% of all clicks on paid ads are fraudulent.
+If you’re running a PPC ad campaign online, bear in mind that around 25% of all clicks on paid ads are fraudulent.
 Find out for yourself how ClickCease can proactively detect botnet activity, and protect against ad fraud and click fraud, with our 14 day free trial.